Exploring the Origins of DB2 Analytics Accelerator

-This month, IBM Data Management magazine is taking an in-depth look into IBM DB2 Analytics Accelerator and its origins.
+This month, IBM Data magazine is taking an in-depth look into the IBM® DB2® Analytics Accelerator system and its origins.
 We recently spoke with DB2 Analytics Accelerator chief inventor Namik Hrle and lead DB2 innovator Guogen (Gene) Zhang.

 NH: In the last decade, business analytics has gained significant importance, and that trend is accelerating.
 Successful companies rely on business analytics as their main source of competitive advantage.
 And when analytics workloads become mission-critical, they start to require the same reliability, availability, and security as the transactional workloads.

 It’s common knowledge that System z with DB2 for z/OS provides these characteristics better than any other platform in the industry.
 System z also generates most of the transactional data, which is the key input to business analytics—but in many cases, the analytical workloads are not implemented on System z.
 There are several reasons for this.
 In the past, these workloads did not require the highest quality of service provided by System z.
 The analytical workloads are also very resource-intensive for CPU and memory, and the only way to execute them efficiently on general-purpose databases like DB2 is to spend lots of time and effort in monitoring and tuning.
 In some cases, not even the best skills and tools are enough to achieve appropriate performance.
 This led many customers to deploy specialized data warehouse databases—despite the lower quality of services and complexity associated with data movement, high levels of data redundancy, and having to manage multiple platforms.